apereo/apereo.github.io/_posts/cas/2018-02-06-cas52-gettingstarted-overlay.md

 If I look at `target/cas/WEB-INF/classes/messages.properties` after the build, I should see that the overlay process has picked and overlaid onto the default *my version* of the file.

 <div class="alert alert-info">
-  <strong>Remember</strong><br/>Only overlay and modify files you actually need, and try to use externalized resources and configuration as much as possible.
+  <strong>Remember</strong><br/>Only overlay and modify files you actually need and try to use externalized resources and configuration as much as possible.
 Just because you CAN override something in the default package, it doesn't mean that you should.
 </div>

 # Deploy